February 01, 2017

 When applying for a mortgage, lenders typically request recent pay stubs, bank statements, W2s and tax returns.
 Having these documents easily accessible will prevent last-minute scrambling.

-- Select your realtor and other professionals.
+- Select your real estate agent and other professionals.
 Working with local experts has many advantages, as does lining up your team ahead of time.
-An experienced realtor can not only help you find a home in your price range that meets your needs, but can guide you through the entire purchase process, as well.
+An experienced real estate agent can not only help you find a home in your price range that meets your needs, but can guide you through the entire purchase process, as well.
 Once you make an offer on a house, you’ll also need a home appraiser and potentially a home inspector.
 When you’ve closed and are ready to move, you may need movers or a locksmith.
 It helps to seek recommendations from friends, family and co-workers.
 You can also use search engines or websites such as:

 - National Association of Realtors®